A bound state attractor in optical turbulence: Conclusion and perspectives

 \section{Conclusion and perspectives}

-Through numerical experiments in the SHE, we have demonstrated the existence of a two-soliton bound state, surrounded by weakly nonlinear waves.
+Through numerical experiments in the SHE, we have demonstrated the existence of a multi-soliton bound state, surrounded by weakly nonlinear waves.
 This state is reached by the system from a variety of random or coherent initial conditions, demonstrating that it is an attracting end-state of evolution in the SHE.
+Focusing for the most part on the two-soliton bound state, we have thoroughly characterised it by the use of the DST and $(k,\omega)$ diagnostics.

 In addition, by launching coherent structures into the SHE, we have identified basic processes involved with the creation of the secondary soliton of the bound state, and of the collision and merger of solitonic structures.
 Launching an NLSE soliton into the system, we identify the generation of the secondary soliton as a resonance process between the primary soliton and packets of incoherent weak waves travelling with the same phase velocity.
 Launching two SHE solitons, we find that in order for them to merge, they must be in phase synchrony when they collide.
 If they collide with detuned phases, they nevertheless exchange mass.
 On average this mass transfer is from the smaller soliton to the larger.
 We conjecture that the resonant generation of secondary solitons, soliton mergers, and collisions with gradual mass exchange, are all active when the system is launched from a multi-soliton state that evolves into soliton turbulence.
-The overall effect is for a decreasing number of coherent structures to become increasingly large, until the final statistical attractor of a single dominant bound state, surrounded by weak waves emerges.
+The overall effect is for a decreasing number of coherent structures to become increasingly large, until the emergence of the final statistical attractor of a single dominant bound state, surrounded by weak waves.